 We are starting to see some positive movement on this issue.
 The Treasury Department has issued new military-related guidance for its , and Fannie Mae and Freddie Mac are tweaking their own guidance, as well.

-Another big issue we’ve been hearing about concerns military education benefits and for-profit colleges .
+Another big issue we’ve been hearing about concerns .
 There have been cases of very aggressive marketing by for-profit colleges to military personnel and their families — of both educational programs and expensive private student loans.

 Another issue is car loans!
 Servicemembers are often sold clunkers at inflated prices with high financing charges, and when the original clunker breaks down, may be urged to roll the existing debt into another loan for yet another clunker.
 There is also yo-yo financing, where servicemembers drive away thinking they have qualified for financing, only to be told later that the financing fell through and they will have to pay more.
 Although the CFPB will only have supervisory authority over the auto dealers who write their own loans, the Federal Trade Commission and the Federal Reserve are required to coordinate with my office on military auto issues, and they have started to do that.